muety/wakapi/README.md

 It is a standalone webserver that connects to your Wakapi instance and exposes the data as Prometheus metrics.
 Although originally developed to scrape data from WakaTime, it will mostly for with Wakapi as well, as the APIs are partially compatible.

 Simply configure the exporter with `WAKA_SCRAPE_URI` to equal `"https://wakapi.your-server.com/api/compat/wakatime/v1"` and set your API key accordingly.

+## ⤵️ WakaTime Integration
+Wakapi plays well together with [WakaTime](https://wakatime.com).
+For one thing, you can **forward heartbeats** from Wakapi to WakaTime to effectively use both services simultaneously.
+In addition, there is the option to **import historic data** from WakaTime for consistency between both services.
+Both features can be enabled in the _Integrations_ section of your Wakapi instance's settings page.

 ## 👍 Best Practices
 It is recommended to use wakapi behind a **reverse proxy**, like [Caddy](https://caddyserver.com) or _nginx_ to enable **TLS encryption** (HTTPS).